BEMRosetta/BEMRosetta/README.md

 <p align="center"><img src="https://github.com/izabala123/BEMRosetta/blob/master/other/md%20resources/2%20solvers%20exc.jpg" width="300" title="Excitation force for the same geometry got from different solvers"></p>

+### - Forces handling

+It simmetrizes the available forces in all directions, averaging them when they are available on both possitive and negative headings.
+Some examples cases:
+* Only the forces on positive headings from 0 to 180º have been processed: Symmetrize duplicates them to the negative heading values from 0 to -180º
+* Both positive and negative headings forces have been processed: Symmetrize averages them

-### - Load the hydrodynamic coefficients for the same geometry for different discretization levels and compare the results
+### - Compare the hydrodynamic coefficients for the same geometry for different discretization levels
-### - Load the hydrodynamic coefficients for different geometries to compare them
+### - Compare the hydrodynamic coefficients for different geometries

 - Damping for different offshore wind floating platforms_